 For many years it has been relatively simple to bypass the Region locking operated by the BBC iPlayer application.
 Although technically the BBC has restricted access to people located in the United Kingdom, in practice it was quite simple to use a simply proxy or VPN program to change your location.
 So for example if you wanted to watch the BBC in Australia you’d simply find a free proxy and use that to hide your location.
 Early in 2016, the BBC stopped this practice and blocked all proxy access and many of the VPN services from accessing the site.

 There are still a few VPN services which work and fortunately there are also some Smart DNS services you can use too.
-Here’s a free 14 day trial of one of the best – Smart DNS Proxy which you can use to watch BBC iPlayer in Australia.
+Here’s a free 14 day trial of one of the best – Smart DNS Proxy which you can use to watch BBC iPlayer outside the UK.

 Now it’s not one I use all the time, but I’ve had a few subscriptions over the years and it’s always worked well especially with the BBC.
 The reason I mention this one is because it’s one of the few VPN services which offer a proper free trial and also it’s reputedly got very good speeds from Australia to their UK based servers unfortunately not something I can verify from Europe.

-For anyone just needing a solution for a couple of weeks, perhaps travelling abroad or maybe just want to listen to the cricket on Test Match Special the free trial will be perfect for this and accessing BBC iPlayer in Australia for a short time.
+For anyone just needing a solution for a couple of weeks, perhaps travelling abroad or maybe just want to listen to the cricket on Test Match Special the free trial will be perfect for this and accessing BBC iPlayer outside UK for a short time.
 Don’t worry about the BBC iPlayer sign in either, if you’ve got an account just use that.
 If you haven’t then just create one either from the website or on the BBC iPlayer app, just remember to put a UK address and postcode in when it asks.

 The full service includes the VPN client too, which provides a secure, encrypted tunnel to access anything and should work with all blocked and region locked sites including things like gambling sites and individual videos.
 If you’re travelling or away from home, you should use the VPN as it provides a layer of security which is important if you need to access things like webmail or online banking through unknown wifi connections for example.